Student Forms

 - overrule the sanction; or

-- If the Dean determines that the student is not guilty, the student will be cleared of all charges.
-If the student is found guilty, the Dean will delineate appropriate sanctions electronically, on a Sanction Agreement.
-When administrating the Sanction Agreement, the student will select one of the following options:
+If the Dean determines that the student is not guilty, the student will be cleared of all charges.
+If the student is found guilty, the Dean will delineate appropriate sanctions on a Sanction Agreement form (see Appendix B– Sanction Agreement).
+Whenadministeringthe Sanction Agreement, the student will select one of the following options:

 - Sign the Sanction Agreement, indicating acceptance of the sanctions imposed and waiving all rights to appeal; OR